Ausable Club: The clubhouse

 The clubhouse is a 3 1/2-story clapboard building with sparing use of Queen Anne details, arranged in two long blocks joined at a 22.5 degree angle where a large 3-story octagonal porch provides sheltered access to the surrounding views.
 In addition, a porch runs the full length of the first floor.
 Protected by its status on the National Register of Historic Places, the building has suffered remarkably little change, inside or out, since it was built.

+The Ausable Club Preservation Foundation has 501(c)(3) Public Charity status; in 2024 it reported total revenue of $431,144 and total assets of $3,067,306.